- Category: Gifts

-Making a donation to the Close Memorial Park, via Friends of the Garden, helps achieve the plans that have been so painstakingly developed to bring the botanical park vision to the residents of Springfield and Greene County, now and into the future.
+Making a donation to the Springfield Botanical Gardens at Nathanael Greene/Close Memorial Park, via Friends of the Garden, helps achieve the plans that have been so painstakingly developed to bring the botanical gardens vision to the residents of Springfield and Greene County, now and into the future.

-1. Donations: What to get your mother, husband, sister or in-law who has everything?
-You can give them a gift membership in the Friends of the Garden in their honor for a small fee ($25.00) and they will receive the newsletter and other great benefits.
-But what you may not have thought about it a donation in honor of someone’s wedding, anniversary, graduation, retirement or other momentous occasion.
+What to get your mother, husband, sister or in-law who has everything?
+You can give them a gift membership in the Friends of the Garden in their honor for a small fee ($35.00) and they will receive the newsletter and other great benefits.
+But what you may not have thought about is a donation in honor of someone’s wedding, anniversary, graduation, retirement or other momentous occasion.
 Funds to run the day-to-day work of the garden are always appreciated and help to pay for the daily necessities that are present in any project of this size.

-2. Annual Giving: If you would like to make a more substantial gift to the Friends of the Garden and the Botanical Center, you should consider annual gifts to the Friends of the Garden.
-In 2011, you may give up to $13,000.00 per year, per doanee without the necessity of filing a federal 709 gift tax return.
-A husband and wife can join together and raise the exclusion to $26,000, even if only one owns the transferred property, through a concept called "gift splitting".
+If you would like to make a more substantial gift to the Friends of the Garden and the botanical gardens, you should consider annual gifts to the Friends of the Garden.
+In 2016, you may give up to $14,000.00 per year, per doanee without the necessity of filing a federal 709 gift tax return.
+A husband and wife can join together and raise the exclusion to $28,000, even if only one owns the transferred property, through a concept called "gift splitting".

-3. Estate Legacy.
-Another wonderful way to make a lasting contribution to the community, Friends of the Garden and to the botanical center is though the use of a testamentary gift in a Last Will and Testament, a specific devise in your revocable Trust Agreement or a gift from a family foundation.
+Another wonderful way to make a lasting contribution to the community, Friends of the Garden and to the botanical gardens is though the use of a testamentary gift in a Last Will and Testament, a specific devise in your revocable Trust Agreement or a gift from a family foundation.
 Gifts like these allow the Friends of the Garden to build an endowment which can provide operating funds now and far into the future.

-5. IRA Charitable Rollovers.
-The IRS has given charitable organizations a gift that ends December 31, 2011: IRA Charitable Rollovers.
-The rollover allows up to $100,000.00 in otherwise taxable IRA distributions during 2011 to be directed to a charity and the IRA owner can exclude the mandatory distribution from inclusion in gross income for 2011.
-There are specific rules that apply, so please consult your tax professional for further information prior to contacting your IRA custodian.
+Congress passed new legislation late in 2015 that makes the Qualified Charitable Distribution rollover a permanent part of the tax code available to those over 70 1/2.
+The Qualified Charitable Distribution rollover allows up to $100,000.00 in otherwise taxable IRA distributions to be directed to a charity and the IRA owner can exclude the mandatory distribution from inclusion in gross income for the year.
+There are specific rules that apply, so please consult your tax professional for further information prior to contacting your IRA custodian to answer any questions.